 Dr CA. Cranston is an ecocritic.
 Ecocriticism is the study of creative works – such as literature – and the environment, and the analysis of how ‘nature’, the environment and ecological processes, are represented in the creative works.
 CA’s co-edited collection The Littoral Zone: Australian Contexts and their Writers was the first Australian publication of ecocritical essays (2007).
+CA. is recognised as innovative in the academic community: her PhD “Deformity as Device in the Twentieth Century Novel” (1991) was cited by scholar Bruce Bennett as having “provided a basis for opening up this field for serious literary investigation in Australia.”
+As Bennett predicted, Disability Studies in Australia are thriving.
 CA. is now an Associate at the University of Tasmania, where she taught from 1991-2008.
 CA. currently finds research more suited to a stressless life than teaching.

 Thematic Areas of Teaching, and Awards